-- 1. Facilities required (e.g. quiet workspace; gymnasium; classroom) - 2.
-Assistance required (e.g. early access to room for set up; assistance with students) - 3.
-Other resources or special arrangements required
+3. Briefly explain the data analysis procedures you will use for your research.
+4. List the security procedures in place for the protection of participant privacy and data storage.
+A] DDITIONAL REQUIREMENTS 1.
+Facilities required (e.g. quiet workspace; gymnasium; classroom) 2.
+Assistance required (e.g. early access to room for set up; assistance with students) 3.
+Other resources or special arrangements required Pl ROVISION FOR FEEDBACK 1.
+Please describe your plans to report results to participants, participating schools and/or the Niagara Catholic District School Board.

-PROVISION FOR FEEDBACK

-1. Please describe your plans to report results to participants, participating schools and/or the Niagara Catholic District School Board.

-2. Describe any publication/speaking plans for this research (e.g. academic press; social media; online news; conference presentations):
+2. Describe any publication/speaking plans for this research (e.g. academic press; social media; online ews; conference presentations):

-SIGNATURES

-Researcher

-I have received and read the Niagara Catholic District School Board Education-Based Research Policy (Policy No. 800.5) about conducting research in the Niagara Catholic District School Board and agree to follow its requirements if my application is accepted.

-Note that the final decision to participate in any research project always rests with the individual (e.g. principal, teachers, other staff; student through a parental consent form or a student assent form)

-Signature of researcher

-Date

-Professor / Sponsor / Affiliated Organization

-This is to certify that the above described research proposal has been reviewed by myself/my organization and has been vetted for its academic soundness.
-Consideration has been given to ethical, legal and moral questions arising from the proposal.

-Contact person (e.g. sponsoring professor, director of organization)
+Sl NATURES Re archer (P e received and read the Niagara Catholic District School Board Education-Based Research Policy by No. 800.5) about conducting research in the Niagara Catholic District School Board and agree to write requirements if my application is accepted. that the final decision to participate in any research project always rests with the individual (e.g. ipal, teachers, other staff; student through a parental consent form or a student assent form) Sig ature of researcher Date Pr essor / Sponsor / Affiliated Organization an is to certify that the above described research proposal has been reviewed by myself/my organization has been vetted for its academic soundness.
+Consideration has been given to ethical, legal and moral ions arising from the proposal.
+Co act person (e.g. sponsoring professor, director of organization) act person (e.g. sponsoring professor, director of organization) e of organization Na

-Name of organization

-RETURN TO:

-Niagara Catholic District School Board Attention: Director of Education 427 Rice Road Welland, ON L3C 7C1 905.735.0240 Website: www.niagaracatholic.ca

-TO: NIAGARA CATHOLIC DISTRICT SCHOOL BOARD POLICY COMMITTEE MEETING APRIL 25, 2017